CSaratakij/StaticWorkspace/README.md

 - [NonInvasiveKeyboardHook](https://github.com/kfirprods/NonInvasiveKeyboardHook)

 # Note
+- Run build as 'Administrator' to make global keyboard shortcut work with root process 'ex.
+TaskManager'
 - Test only Windows 11 22H2
 - Hidden COM interface is subject to change out of MS whim
 - This software is not stable until MS decide to expose internal 'VirtualDesktop' api publicly